-5. Go to each of the newly added cameras and enter a unique, descriptive name for each one.
-(Good camera names are important because they are searchable in Orchid Fusion/Hybrid VMS.)
+- 8. If you receive an error, you may use the Retry button to try the addition again.
+(In the example above, since the error was Not authorized, you might try entering different credentials, then click the Retry button.) - 9.
+Go to each of the newly added cameras and enter a unique, descriptive name for each one.
+(Good camera names are important because they are searchable in Orchid and Orchid Fusion/Hybrid VMS.)
 You should also review or edit the camera stream settings.